ReliSA/CRCE/README.md

 ### Build docker image

-Docker image is placed in directory `/deploy` but before it can be used, bundles must be collected.
-Bundles can be collected by running the following commands in `/deploy` directory:
+Docker image is placed in directory `/deploy` but before it can be used, bundles must be collected by running the following commands in `/deploy` directory:

 ```bash
 mvn clean pax:directory